KRTirtho/schoolacious/CONTRIBUTION.md

   - :arrow_down: `:arrow_down:` when downgrading dependencies
   - :shirt: `:shirt:` when removing linter warnings

-  > Note: You can use multiple emojis to sub categorize some of the commits or to indicate this commit has upgrade on multiple branches
+  > Note: You can use multiple emojis to sub categorize some of the commits or to indicate this commit has upgrade on multiple parts of the project

 ### Typescript Styleguide